 - are frail (i.e., in poor health or weak)

 - are more than 65 years old

 - are taking niacin or a fibrate medication (e.g., bezafibrate, gemfibrozil, fenofibrate)

 - participate in excessive physical exercise

-- have a history of muscle pain or weakness while taking other statins (such as atorvastatin, fluvastatin, lovastatin, pravastatin, simvastatin)
+- have a history of muscle pain or weakness while taking other "statin" medications (such as atorvastatin, fluvastatin, lovastatin, pravastatin, simvastatin)

 - have a personal or family history of inherited muscle problems

 - have an underactive thyroid gland (hypothyroidism or low thyroid)

 - have undergone surgery or had any traumatic injury